Last updated October 2018

-Maintaining a healthy tank is optimal in avoiding this sickness as healthy fish rarely develop this disease.
+Maintaining a healthy tank is most important to avoid this sickness as healthy fish rarely develop dropsy.

-- If your goldfish has swelling in any part of the body (especially their eyes and stomach) it’s very likely to have dropsy.
+- If your fish has swelling in any part of the body (especially their eyes and stomach) it’s very likely to have dropsy.

 - a bloated appearance